 - Motion capture

-Digital animation is highly-affordable and can be turned around on a relatively short timescale, making it it a popular choice amongst businesses for either marketing material or training videos.
+Digital animation is highly-affordable and can be turned around on a relatively short timescale, making it a popular choice amongst businesses for either marketing material or training videos.

 Key features: